 Frequently Asked Questions

-How do I know my ED is not in my head?
+How do I know my ED is physical and not mental?

 It's hard to know.
-Health providers now realize that most men have an underlying physical cause of ED, and that often both physical and psychological factors will affect ED.
+Health providers now realize that most men have an underlying physical cause of ED.
+For most patients, there are both physical and emotional factors that lead to ED.
 It is impossible to prove that there is no psychological part to a man's ED.

 If I worry about being able to get an erection, can I make a bad condition worse?

 Nothing happens in the body without the brain.
 Worrying about your ability to get an erection can make it difficult to get one.
 This is called performance anxiety and can be overcome with education and treatment.

 This is often done.
 However, only combine treatments after talking with your health care provider about this.
 Erections can last too long with drug therapy, which is dangerous.
 Ask your doctor for proper instructions.

 I was fine until I began taking this new drug, what should I do?